-1. Open terminal via Ctrl+Alt+T or by searching for “Terminal” from app launcher.
+1. Open terminal either via Ctrl+Alt+T shortcut key or by searching for “Terminal” from application menu.
 When it opens, run command:

 sudo add-apt-repository ppa:ubuntuhandbook1/apps

-Type in your password (no visual feedback when typing due to security reason) when it prompts and hit Enter.
+Type user password (no asterisk feedback when typing due to security reason) when it prompts and hit Enter.

-2. Then upgrade the media player via Software Updater utility:
+2. Then either upgrade the media player via Software Updater utility:

-or run following commands to install / upgrade it:
+or run following command to install / upgrade it:

 For those who don’t want to add PPA, grab the .deb package from HERE.